On the constrained growth of complex scale-independent systems: Theoretical Framework

 \subsection{The growth function}

-The behavior of the growth function $G(k)$ can be constrained with the following logic \cite{eriksen01}.
-Our goal is to obtain $G(k)$ solely on the basis of Eq.~(\ref{model}).
+The behavior of the growth function $G(k)$ can be constrained by an argument presented by Eriksen and H\"ornquist \cite{eriksen01}.
+We wish to obtain $G(k)$ solely on the basis of Eq.~(\ref{model}).
 Instead of measuring $G(k)$ directly by looking at what leaves the compartment $N_k(t)$, we can equivalently look at what arrives in the compartments $k'>k$ during the time step $t \rightarrow t+1$.
 We write this as the difference between what is in $k'>k$ at $t+1$ [i.e. $\sum _{i=k+1}^{\infty} N_i(t+1)$] and what was in $k'>k$ at time $t$ [i.e. $\sum _{i=k+1}^{\infty} N_i(t)$].
-We then rearrange Eq.~(\ref{model}) and sum over all $k'>k$:
+We substitute $N_i(t+1)$ with Eq.~(\ref{model}) and sum over all $k'>k$:

 This last expression can be interpreted as two measures of the activity in compartment $N_k(t)$ between $t$ and $t+1$.
-The left side measures the mean number of arrivals in compartment $N_{k'}(t)$ with $k'>k$; i.e. the mean number of individuals which left compartment $N_k(t)$.
-The right side is explicitly the ratio of the activity involving the $k$-th compartment, $N_k(t)G(k)$, to the total growth activity, $\sum _m N_m(t)G(m)$, times the probability, $1-p(t)$, that a growth event has occured during the time step.
-From this equivalence, $G(k)$ is readily obtained
+The left-hand side measures the mean number of arrivals in compartment $N_{k'}(t)$ with $k'>k$; i.e. the mean number of individuals which left compartment $N_k(t)$.
+The right-hand side is explicitly the ratio of the activity involving the $k$-th compartment, $N_k(t)G(k)$, to the total growth activity, $\sum _m N_m(t)G(m)$, times the probability, $1-p(t)$, that a growth event has occurred during the time step.
+From this equivalence, $G(k)$ is readily obtained from Eq. (\ref{dummy}):